nurelm/gcal-pal/README.md

 Find open time slots in your Google Calendar, so you can easily answer the question "When are you free to talk next week?".

 This script connects to your Google Calendar and finds available time slots based on your configured working hours, lunch break, and holidays.
-It can also be configured to only consider events of a specific color as "busy", allowing you to ignore tentative or flexible events.
+It features intelligent busy detection that can consider events with other attendees, "Out of Office" events, and events of specific colors, giving you fine-grained control over what should be considered when you're unavailable.

 ## Features